 Before you decide to purchase a home warranty when buying a house, read the contract carefully so you know what is covered and what isn’t.
 Then consider the condition of the home, its systems and appliances.
 Take a look at the International Association of Certified Home Inspectors’ life expectancy chart for a better understanding of how long appliances and systems typically last.

-Also consider whether you plan on replacing the items yourself in the next couple years.
+Also consider whether you plan on replacing the items yourself in the next couple of years.
 If you intend to remodel the kitchen and replace all appliances within a year of buying your home, a home warranty might be a waste of money.

 If you decide that the coverage just isn’t worth the cost, you might consider boosting your emergency fund or setting up a separate savings fund to pay for repairs or replacements out of pocket.